Prospect Of U.S. Embassy Move To Jerusalem Worries Leaders In Middle East And Beyond

 President Trump appears poised to overturn decades of U.S. policy on one of the world's most delicate geopolitical spots: Jerusalem.

-Trump phoned Palestinian Authority President Mahmoud Abbas Tuesday and notified him about his "intention" to move the U.S. embassy in Israel from Tel Aviv to Jerusalem, according to the official Palestinian news agency WAFA.
+Trump phoned Palestinian Authority President Mahmoud Abbas Tuesday and notified him about his "intention" to move the U.S. Embassy in Israel from Tel Aviv to Jerusalem, according to the official Palestinian news agency WAFA.

-A Palestinian official told NPR Trump did not clarify when such a move would take place, but promised Abbas to soon present a proposal for Israeli-Palestinian peace.
+A Palestinian official told NPR Trump did not clarify when such a move would take place but promised Abbas he would soon present a proposal for Israeli-Palestinian peace.

-Palestinian officials have threatened that a U.S. embassy move — or recognition of Jerusalem as Israel's capital — would mean the end of U.S.-led peace efforts.
+Palestinian officials have threatened that a U.S. Embassy move — or recognition of Jerusalem as Israel's capital — would mean the end of U.S.-led peace efforts.
 "President Abbas reiterated that such a move will have detrimental consequences on the peace process and the prospects for the internationally endorsed two-state solution," according to the WAFA report.

 The White House says Trump will announce his decision on the embassy's location in the coming days.

 Palestinians and Israelis have competing claims to Jerusalem, home to some of the most sacred sites in Judaism, Christianity and Islam.
-The tug-of-war over the city is at the heart of the Israeli-Palestinian conflict.
+The tug of war over the city is at the heart of the Israeli-Palestinian conflict.

-Trump's evangelical and pro-Israel supporters have been pushing him to move the U.S. embassy in Israel to Jerusalem, symbolically endorsing Israel's control over parts of the city that Israel captured in 1967 and that Palestinians demand for a future capital.
+Trump's evangelical and pro-Israel supporters have been pushing him to move the U.S. Embassy in Israel to Jerusalem, symbolically endorsing Israel's control over parts of the city that Israel captured in 1967 and that Palestinians demand for a future capital.

 The Trump administration has said the question of moving the embassy was not a matter of if, but when.

-If Trump moves forward on his vow, it would be a major reversal of longstanding U.S. foreign policy.
+If Trump moves forward on his vow, it will be a major reversal of long-standing U.S. foreign policy.
 The U.S. has long said the status of Jerusalem should be resolved in peace talks.
-No country in the world bases its embassy in the city, in order not to take sides.
+No country in the world bases its embassy in the city, to not take sides.

-Successive American presidents have signed waivers deferring a Congressional act calling for the embassy to be moved to Jerusalem.
-Trump signed such a waiver in June, saying he wanted to give a chance for U.S.-brokered Israeli-Palestinian peace efforts to succeed.
+Successive American presidents have signed waivers deferring a congressional act calling for the embassy to be moved.
+Trump signed such a waiver in June, saying he wanted to give U.S.-brokered Israeli-Palestinian peace efforts a chance to succeed.

 But in recent days, U.S. officials indicated Trump was considering moving the embassy or announcing formal U.S. recognition of Jerusalem as Israel's capital.